mohsen-motlagh/asset_delivery/README.md

     - Add your **Asset Pack Name** (this should match the name used for Android).

 4. Ensure all assets are tagged appropriately.

+## Notes
+If you add the tag for the folder it is enough and you do not need to add it for each asset seperately, xcode will do it itself automatically, but you can check the correctness with clicking on the asssets and see if they have the same tag as the parent folder.
+This will generate the content.json file for each folder and each asset, you do not need to modify it.

 ---